 Higher oil prices boost ConocoPhillips profit

-U.S. oil major ConocoPhillips recorded an increase in earnings in the first quarter of 2018 on the back of higher oil and gas prices and lower expenses.
+U.S. oil major ConocoPhillips saw an increase in its quarterly earnings driven by higher oil and gas prices.

-ConocoPhillips on Thursday reported first-quarter 2018 earnings of $0.9 billion compared with first-quarter 2017 earnings of $0.6 billion.
+ConocoPhillips on Tuesday reported second-quarter 2021 earnings of $2.1 billion compared with second-quarter 2020 earnings of $0.3 billion

-Excluding special items, the company’s first quarter 2018 adjusted earnings were $1.1 billion compared with a first-quarter 2017 adjusted loss of $0.2 billion.
+Excluding special items, second-quarter 2021 adjusted earnings were $1.7 billion compared with a second-quarter 2020 adjusted loss of $1.0 billion.

-Production excluding Libya for the first quarter of 2018 was 1,224 thousand barrels of oil equivalent per day (MBOED), a decrease of 360 MBOED compared with the same period a year ago.
+The company’s second-quarter production was 1,547 thousand barrels of oil equivalent per day (MBOED), excluding Libya.
+This was an increase of 566 MBOED from the same period a year ago.